 As we can see, this model fits better than the linear decay one against the validation set.
 A couple of observations,

-- similar to the linear scenario, there are some large fluctuations when the training starts.
+- Similar to the linear scenario, there are some large fluctuations when the training starts.

 Now, is there a way to smooth out these fluctuations?
-Let’s turn to the exponential decay, which is defined as an exponential function of the number of epochs:
+Let’s turn to exponential decay, which is defined as an exponential function of the number of epochs:

 def lr_exp_decay(epoch):